Kipuvuori/Portfolio/README.md

     * ```bundle install```
 1. Start the server.
     * ```rails server```
-1. Navigate to servers url address. (default is http://localhost:3000)
+1. Navigate to server's url address. (default is http://localhost:3000)
 1. All done!

 ### Credits and license